sivadnomis/Image-Mosaics/README.txt

   input        Source image file tile_size    Pixel height and width of each tile
-               --If tilesize is 0, program uses Quadtree division instead of regular sized tiles
+               If tilesize is 0, program uses Quadtree division instead of regular sized tiles

   Optional arguments (only usable independently):